 You could raise your professional profile nationally too.
 Our students have attended prestigious conferences, written articles for leading journals and have become Care Maker Champions to spread the word about compassion in practice across the NHS.

-Our degree has an excellent track record in the National Student Survey, with a 96% rating for teaching quality in 2017.
+Our degree has an excellent track record in the National Student Survey, with a 100% overall satisfaction rating for 2015 and 2017.

 Flexibility and choice